SovereignCloudStack/standards/Standards/scs-0413-v1-sustainability-monitoring-architecture.md

 network equipment and management hardware, made available through a time-series database (TSDB).

-Data sources at this layer include node-level power and energy readings (via RAPL or Kepler for (vm, container and pod energy metrics), BMC/IPMI or Redfish exporters), VM-level energy attribution via hypervisor instrumentation, and tenant-to-resource mapping via hypervisor metadata.
+Data sources at this layer include node-level power and energy readings (via RAPL, BMC/IPMI or Redfish exporters), VM-, Container-, or Pod level energy attribution (via Kepler or hypervisor instrumentation), and tenant-to-resource mapping via hypervisor metadata.

+- Kepler itself can also get (and serve) its metrics from data obtained via RAPL/BMC/IPMI/Redfish.

 ### Calculation Layer